About the NAGCR

 1 Seven peals of bells originally hung for change ringing have been lost to a variety of causes since the 1700's.

-2 Three towers - Abilene, Burlington, and Watertown - became inactive during that period of time.
-Three new towers - Pewaukee, Portland, and Rochester - have been proposed.
+2 Four towers - Abilene, Brewster, Burlington, and Watertown - became inactive.
+Two new towers - Nashotah and Portland - have been proposed.